d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 :numref:`fig_resnext_block` amends this in two ways: the grouped convolution with a $3 \times 3$ kernel is sandwiched in between two $1 \times 1$ convolutions.
 The second one serves double duty in changing the dimensionality from $b$ to $c$ again.
 The benefit is that we only pay the $O(c \times b)$ cost for $1 \times 1$ kernels and can make do with an $O(c \times b / g)$ cost for $3 \times 3$ kernels.
 Similar to the residual block implementation in
 :numref:`subsec_residual-blks`, the residual connection is replaced (thus generalized) by a $1 \times 1$ convolution.

 The right figure in :numref:`fig_resnext_block` provides a much more concise summary of the resulting network.
+It will also play a major role in the design of generic modern CNNs in :numref:`sec_cnn-design`.
 Note that the idea of group convolutions dates back to the implementation of AlexNet :cite:`Krizhevsky.Sutskever.Hinton.2012`.
 When distributing the network across two GPUs with limited memory, the implementation treated each GPU as its own channel with no ill effects.

 The following implementation of the `ResNeXtBlock` class takes as argument `groups` $g$, with `bot_channels` $b$ intermediate (bottleneck) channels.
 Lastly, when we need to reduce the height and width of the representation, we add a stride of $2$ by setting `use_1x1conv=True, strides=2`.